Search Knowledge Base by Keyword

 Continuum Robots and Tactile Sensors

-In Load Cells and Force Sensors in Robotics, we introduced recent advancements in robotics technology through the use of load cells and force transducers.
+Our article, Load Cells and Force Sensors in Robotics, introduces recent advancements in robotics technology through the use of load cells and force transducers.
 Here we continue by looking at a specific example of robotics that employs these sensors: continuum robots.

 What is a Continuum Robot?